Table of Contents

 Getting started

 If you're new to Claude Code, install it via npm: npm install -g @anthropic-ai/claude-code.
 You'll need a valid API key or Anthropic account to authenticate.
+Run claude in any repository to start a session.

 Azure DevOps¶